-Vive Hand Tracking SDK detects hands in the camera frame and provide both classification and position results.
+Vive Hand Tracking SDK detects hands in the camera frame and provide gesture, position, rotation and other results.

-Hand classification results contains left/right detection and gesture detection.
+Hand classification results contain left/right detection and gesture detection.
 These classification are always available for all devices.

 Left/Right hand detection